yuki-koyama/split-toning/README.md

 # split-toning

-A Blender add-on for simulating the __Split Toning__ effect in Adobe Lightroom/Photoshop
+A Blender add-on to provide a compositor node for simulating the __Split Toning__ effect in Adobe Photoshop/Lightroom.

 ## Example